p15r/distributey/README.md

 ```bash
 openssl verify -CAfile myCA.crt myCert.crt
 ```
+12. Configure `myCA.crt` for client auth in nginx.
+(TODO: more detailled explanation)
+13. Upload `myCert.crt` to Salesforce for client auth.

 ## Usage
 Issue an HTTP request against the root directory to retrieve a `jwe` token: